cmsc240-f23/cmsc240-f23.github.io/labs/lab7.md

 * So you see that memory is definitely being leaked somewhere.
 Determine where.
 * Complete questions 11 and 12 in the `README.md` file.
 * Now correct the program, recompile, and rerun using Valgrind to make sure that no memory leaks are present.

+### Acknowledgements

+This lab is based on the Valgrind lab created by Prof. Doug Szajda at UR and Prof. Will Jones at Clemson University.